albaceo12/html-js-fundme/README.md

 1.HTML/ Javascript
-Later on, we will use Nextjs / Reactjs
+2.Later on, we will use Nextjs / Reactjs